Cambi Blog Class A Biosolids and the Future of Biosolids Management

 Benefits of Land Application of Biosolids

 Though it is expected to grow to a value of 1.9 USD billion by 2025, the development of the global biosolids market is still fraught with the challenge of educating whole populations about the benefits of beneficial reuse.
 Negative public perception remains significant for governments considering biosolids land application.
 Local assurance schemes and studies are a good tool to guarantee the public's confidence in this area.
 The United Kingdom's Biosolids Assurance Scheme is one such example, set up by the UK's primary water and sewerage companies to regularly audit and provide certifications for biosolids producers, transporters, and users.
-A 2015 research effort prepared for the Canadian Water Network is another exemplary component of a country's campaign for land application.
+A 2015 research effort on biosolids prepared for the Canadian Water Network is another exemplary component of a country's campaign for land application.
 Two local studies were performed to assure the Canadian public about the positive impact of biosolids on crops and certain invertebrates and the odds of heavy metals leaching into soil and food.

-A Growing Preference for Class a Biosolids
+A Growing Preference for Class A Biosolids

 Class A biosolids and its subtype Class A – Exceptional Quality (EQ) currently account for half of the global biosolids market share.
 This share is expected to grow as it presents minimum risk compared to its less stringent counterpart, Class B biosolids, which perhaps represent that which leads to public scepticism about processed sewage sludge in general.

 Though the mixture is allowed to have detectable pathogens and is frequently more odorous, biosolids that achieve Class B status have been proven safe and even advantageous for land application in cases where restrictions were complied with.
-That said, some reports like one done in 2002 by the University of Georgia still help fuel the inclination for biosolids that follow stricter standards than Class B. The particular study found that a quarter of over 50 residents in eight US states living near sites for Class B biosolids had Staphylococcus aureus infections due to the wind blowing particles from the site to their homes.
+That said, some reports like one on pathogens and irritant chemicals done in 2002 by the University of Georgia still help fuel the inclination for biosolids that follow stricter standards than Class B. The particular study found that a quarter of over 50 residents in eight US states living near sites for Class B biosolids had Staphylococcus aureus infections due to the wind blowing particles from the site to their homes.
 It caused burning sensations in the eyes, throat, and lungs, as well as skin rashes.
 Such findings urge greater vigilance in the use of Class B biosolids and serve as an endorsement for upgrading to achieve better quality cake.

 The production of Class A biosolids is also becoming more easily attainable with the emergence of treatment technologies that work in conjunction with anaerobic digestion.
 Though the Biosolids Rule identifies some technologies that achieve Class B and Class A standards, the list in the document could greatly benefit from an update, given that a host of new methods have gained prominence in the past couple of decades.
 Thermal hydrolysis, for example, is a process technology that broke through in the United States in 2011 with a contract for DC Water, one of the world's leading utilities.
 The thermal hydrolysis technology supplier, Cambi, now has several references in the country producing Class A biosolids via advanced anaerobic digestion.
 DC Water even went into the retail and wholesale marketing of their exceptional quality biosolids under the product name Bloom.